Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### Process parameters for deployment templates

-We are bringing the process parameters that existed in CI templates to the deployment templates.
-For all native deployment templates, the most important fields across all tasks in the template are now promoted to the process view.
-You can quickly get started and successfully deploy by providing values for these minimal set of process parameters.
+The process parameters that existed in build templates is now available for all release templates.
+The most important fields across all tasks in the template are now promoted to the process view.
+You can now quickly configure and successfully deploy by providing values for these minimal set of process parameters.

 <img src="_img/124_07.png"; alt="Process parameters for deployment templates" style="border:1px solid Silver; display: block; margin: auto;" />